Remo-Digital/technologies/README.md

 We heavily rely and recommend these libraries.
 They are simple to use, look very good out-of-the-box, and are very customizable, if needed.

 ## Form Handling
 - [React Hook Form](https://react-hook-form.com/) - makes handling forms, form states and form validations so much easier.
+- [Form IO](https://form.io/) - stores and sends form submits via e-mail.

 ## Code linters
 - [Prettier](https://prettier.io/) - for code linting.